Skip to Content

 Precautions for Pregnant Sewers

-• Taking frequent breaks to stand up and stretch.
+• Take frequent breaks to stretch and rest.

 Best Sewing Projects for Pregnancy